Selecting the best Bulb ShapeSeptember 18, 2020

-Not many people study Christmas lights.
+Not many people take a huge interest in Christmas lights.
 Most people pull the lights out of the closet or attic sometime around Thanksgiving, hang them on the Christmas tree, or drape them over some bushes, and then take them down after New Years.
-If you are thinking about replacing those old incandescent lights this year with energy-efficient LED string lights you may be surprised at all the options available.
+If you are thinking about replacing those old incandescent lights this year with energy-efficient LED string lights you may be surprised at all the options of Christmas light bulb sizes, shapes, and applications that are available.
 There are differences between the options, and it is good to know a little about the choices available before you go shopping.

 Christmas style LED lights are offered with a wide variety of bulb shapes and sizes.
-The most common bulb types are the 5MM or conical, G12 or raspberry, M5 or mini light, C6 or strawberry, and the more traditional C7 and C9 bulbs.
+The most common bulb types are the 5MM conical, G12 or raspberry, M5 or mini light, C6 or strawberry, and the more traditional C7 and C9 bulbs.
 These bulb shapes are standard sizes, that have been carried over from traditional incandescent Christmas lights.
 However, the function and purpose of the bulb is significantly different in LED Christmas lights, than in incandescent holiday lights.

-Incandescent Christmas lights use a variety of different bulb shapes, mainly because it was necessary to house the larger sized filaments, which were need to produce brighter lights.
+Incandescent Christmas lights use a variety of different bulb shapes, mainly because it was necessary to house the larger sized filaments, which were needed to produce brighter lights.
 In contrast, LED lights do not use a filament, and the LED inside does not vary in size regardless of the bulb shape.
 Thus, the largest C9 style LED Christmas light contains an LED chip that is the same size as the one inside the smallest 5MM style LED Christmas light.

 Because the bulb essentially just acts as a cover or lens in LED string lighting, its main purpose is to give the bulb “shape” and to diffuse the light.
 Generally speaking, all bulbs will be the same “brightness”, however the smaller style LED bulbs appear to be the brighter than the larger shaped bulbs, as the LED inside has less space and plastic to fill up (appearing brighter).